qbism/q2tools-220/README.md

 # Instructions:

 qbsp3
 *   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to valve and add "mapversion" "220" to worldspawn.
 JACK does this automatically when saving to v220.
-Note that J.A.C.K. saves a hybrid map format that includes texture flags whereas standard v220 format does not.
+Note that JACK saves a hybrid map format that includes texture flags whereas standard v220 format does not.
+I added JACK load/save to a fork of Trenchbroom for testing.
+*   -choplight sets the chop size for surface lights.
+Lower settings may improve quality of large surface lights, especially when chop is high.
+Try "-chop 512 -choplight 32" as an example.
 *   -noorigfix disables 'origin fix'.

 qvis3